telathos/pyRoleManager/README.md

 It can display all of your character skills and stats to screen and export the results to an excel file.

 # How to Run
-Open a command line (CWD) and type 'pyhon pyRoleManager.py' This will load a menu with the options.
+Open a command line (CMD) and type 'pyhon pyRoleManager.py' This will load a menu with the options.

 # Known Bugs/Issues